aleattene/python_challenges/README.md

-# python-codewars-challenges
+# python-challenges
-List of solved "codewars" challenges, ordered by difficulty.
+List of solved challenges (codewars and edibit).